 Proton beam therapy; Cancer - proton therapy; Radiation therapy - proton therapy; Prostate cancer - proton therapy

-Levin WP, DeLaney TF.
+Shabason JE, Levin WP, DeLaney TF.
 Charged particle radiotherapy.
 In: Gunderson LL, Tepper JE, eds.
-Gunderson and Tepper: Clinical Radiation Oncology.
-4th ed.
-Philadelphia, PA: Elsevier; 2016:chap 19.
+Gunderson and Tepper's Clinical Radiation Oncology.
+5th ed.
+Philadelphia, PA: Elsevier; 2021:chap 24.